 - give baseline information for environmental planning, assessment and regulation; and

-Under Yukon’s Environment Act, the Minister of Environment must table:
+Under the Yukon’s Environment Act, the Minister of Environment must table:

 - a full state of the environment report in the legislature every 3 years; and